Jason Rothenberg: The 100

 On May 9, 2013, it was announced that CW ordered The 100, developed by Rothenberg and based on first novel in the book series of the same name by Kass Morgan.
 The series premiered on Wednesday, March 19, 2014, and was watched by an estimated 2.7 million American viewers, and received an 18–49 rating of 0.9.
 It is considered the most-watched show in its time-slot on The CW since 2010 with the series Life Unexpected.
-On Rotten Tomatoes, the show's first season was certified "fresh", with 72% of professional reviewers reviewing it positively, with a consensus of "Although flooded with stereotypes, the suspenseful atmosphere helps make The 100 a rare high-concept guilty pleasure."
-On Metacritic, the first season scores 63 out of 100 points, indicating "generally favorable reviews."
+On Rotten Tomatoes, the show's first season had 72% of professional reviewers reviewing it positively, with a consensus of "Although flooded with stereotypes, the suspenseful atmosphere helps make The 100 a rare high-concept guilty pleasure."
+On Metacritic, the first season scores 63 out of 100 points.

-The second season premiered on Wednesday, October 23, 2014, and received an 18–49 rating of 0.5 with 1.54 million American viewers, which was less than the final episode of season 1.
+The second season premiered on Wednesday, October 23, 2014, and received an 18–49 rating of 0.5 with 1.54 million American viewers, which was less than the final episode of season one.
 However the second season was met with more favorable reviews, holding a rating of 100% on Rotten Tomatoes.
 IGN also gave the show a more positive review.
 IGN editor Eric Goldman writes, "Overcoming most of its early growing pains pretty quickly, The 100 was a very strong show by the end of its first season.
 But Season 2 elevated the series into the upper echelon, as the show become one of the coolest and most daring series on TV these days."

 On January 11, 2015, The CW renewed the series for a third season.
 In this season, Lexa, a lesbian character, was controversially killed.
 After criticism by fans and critics, Rothenberg posted an apology letter.

 The series continued into its seventh season, with its final episode being written and directed by Rothenberg and airing on September 30, 2020.
 Rothenberg was credited as the writer for sixteen of the one-hundred episodes of the series.

 The 100 episodes written by Jason Rothenberg: